IT3038C/IT3038C.github.io/docs/week-4.md

 .pycache
 ```

-Let’s talk about branches.
+Let's talk about branches.
 A branch is the functionality you would use if working on a team or working by yourself on code that you want to complete before it is merged into the Production code.
 This allows others to make changes without impacting you, and vice versa.
 To create a branch, type:

 ```bash
 git branch dev
 ```

-Git branch creates the branch, but doesn’t switch to it.
+Git branch creates the branch, but doesn't switch to it.
 To checkout this branch, do

 ```bash
 git checkout dev